 We accept submissions on a continuous basis.

-The Tax Development Journal accepts two types of submissions:
+The TDJ accepts two types of submissions:

 - Perspectives: Perspectives are writings that are centered on analysis or critique of a recent case, piece of tax legislation, tax journal article, or tax-related book.
-Perspectives are significantly shorter than Articles.
+Perspectives are significantly shorter than articles.

+All manuscripts must be submitted in English in Microsoft Word.
+Text must be typed and double spaced.
+Footnotes must conform with The Bluebook: A Uniform System of Citation, and authors should be prepared to supply any cited sources upon request.
 In addition to the manuscript, authors must include an abstract.
 Authors also must ensure that their submissions include a direct e-mail address and phone number at which they can be contacted throughout the review period.